 doTERRA International LLC received a warning letter from the FDA in September 2014.

 It basically says that several Wellness advocates used false promotion, claiming that doTERRA products can cure influenza, cancer, neurological diseases, inflammation, and even Alzheimer’s disease.

 After this warning letter, the company came up with a new guideline about what the distributes can do and can not do.

-Some Wellness advocates who had their blogs with such claims had to take their websites down and some of them had to terminate the contract with doTERRA.
+Some Wellness advocates who had blogs with such claims had to take their websites down and some of them had to terminate their contract with doTERRA.